erdogant/undouble/docs/pages/html/_sources/Examples.rst.txt

 Haar wavelet hash
 ------------------

-The wavelet hash function detected 141 groups that could be linked to 513 images with an identical hash (threshold=0).
-A visual inspection showed that almost all groups contained either collisions or near-identical images (Figure 12).
+The wavelet hash function detected 141 groups that could be linked to 513 images with an identical hash (threshold=0) based on the input hash size of 8 (64-bit).
+A visual inspection showed that almost all groups contained either collisions or near-identical images.
 Who had known that a strawberry could have a similar image-hash as the motorbike?
+By increasing the hash size to 16 (256-bit), 25 groups for 51 images were detected.
+No collisions were present but only some near-identical images, such as the motorbikes.

 .. |wave_101objects| image:: ../figs/wave_101objects.png